Vault Server Installation

 IIS Process Model

 This setting determines the Windows Account that will receive permissions to the Vault Service physical directory, selected in the previous step.
-By default this is C:\Inetpub\wwwroot\VaultService.
+The default account for the IIS Process model is the Machine account, which is a local account.
+By default the path is C:\inetpub\wwwroot\VaultService.

 If you want Vault to connect to SQL Server through Windows Authentication, the account selected for the IIS process model will be granted access to the database.
-For instance, if you select the NT Authority\Network Service login, NT Authority\Network Service will be granted a login to SQL Server and the NT Authority\Network Service user will be added as a user to the Vault databases, with the roles of public and db_owner.
+For instance, if you select the IIS APPPOOL\VaultAppPool login, will be granted a login to SQL Server and the IIS APPPOOL\VaultAppPool account will be added as a user to the Vault databases, with the roles of public and db_owner.

 If you want to connect to SQL Server through SQL Server Authentication, the Vault Server installation will create an 'sgvaultuser' SQL Server login account, which will be used by Vault to connect to the database.
 See the SQL Server Setup section for details.

-There are three choices for the IIS Process model:
+There are two choices for the IIS Process model:

 You must use an existing Windows account.